pingcap/dm/docs/RFCS/20190906_flow_control.md

 - If TPS doesn't increase alongside with the concurrency increase (assuming the dumped data or relay log stream is fast enough), we can believe the congestion is occurring.
 - If concurrency doesn't change, but TPS decreases and latency increases significantly (maybe TPS halves and latency doubles), we can believe the congestion is occurring.
-- If concurrency doesn't change, TPS and latency don't change too much, but data loss rate increases significantly (however in most cases if data loss rate increases, we often find TPS decreases and latency increases), we can believe the congestion is occurring.
+- If concurrency doesn't change, TPS and latency don't change too much, but transaction failure rate increases significantly (however in most cases if transaction failure rate increases, we often find TPS decreases and latency increases), we can believe the congestion is occurring.

 The congestion degree can be measured by the three indicators, but the workflow in the real world is often complicated, we won't introduce an estimate model in this proposal, as we only need to known whether the congestion is occurring in our congestion control model.